parseshyam/REACT_APP/README.md

-1. I could have used the redux for state management and thunk async action but for now i've kept it simple.
+1. I could have used the redux for state management and thunk for dispatchcing async action but for now i've kept it simple.
 2. Didn't got that Zip crux.

 ### Clone and run :-